 Before Ng Mui left to travel around the country, she told Wing Chun to strictly honor the martial arts tradition, to develop her fighting skills after her marriage, and to help the people working to overthrow the Manchu government and restore the Ming Dynasty.
 Wing Chun proved herself worthy of the task, and her legacy is a martial art that continues to live and grow like a living being, even to the present day.

-The Master’s faith in her young student is reflected in her name: “Wing Chun” can be translated as “Beautiful Everlasting Springtime,” implying “Hope for the Future.”
+The Master’s faith in her young student is reflected in her name: “Wing Chun” can be translated as “Beautiful Everlasting Springtime Chant”, implying “Hope for the Future”.
 The system was never given a name by the founder, Ng Mui.
 Wing Chun’s husband, upon passing the art on to his students, named the system after his wife.

 The Wing Chun system survived and continued to flourish despite its secretive origin, at least in part due to its practicality.
 While it has adapted and expanded over the years, the underlying purpose of the art remains the same as it was over 300 years ago: to defeat any opponent in the most direct and quick manner possible.
-Just as the opponents of the Ching understood so long ago, we must remember that while fighting can be an art, it is first and foremost an extremely dangerous activity that must be executed with precision, speed, and the utmost seriousness.
+Just as the opponents of the Ching understood so long ago, we must remember that while fighting can be an art, it is first and foremost an extremely dangerous system that must be treated with great respect and executed with precision, speed, and the utmost seriousness.